AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Sets.md

 # Sets and Frozen Sets in Python
-A set is a mutable, ordered collection of unique elements.
+A set is a mutable, ordered collection of unique elements. <br />
+To better understand sets, I recommend you learn some [set theory](https://www.youtube.com/watch?v=tyDKR4FG3Yw) (if you're in Discrete Math, sub to this guy) <br />

+A frozen set is just a set that is immutable.

 ## Sets by Example